Guest post from Chris.B

-This is what poses one of the biggest problems to the various projected ideas of taking an old aircraft and up dating it with new systems.
-Quite apart from the fact that it would need expensive new avionics and engines, it would also need to be cleared for flight with all this new gubbins.
+This is what poses one of the biggest problems to the various projected ideas of taking an old aircraft and updating it with new systems.
+Quite apart from the fact that it would need expensive new avionics and engines, it would also need to be cleared for flight with all these new gubbins.

-That gets even more problematic when you take a perfectly fine and serviceable airframe and start cutting holes into it that weren’t there before, in order to fit a bomb bay for example.
-Now the entire aircraft must go back to the testing stage and pass various stress analysis & the like in order to be cleared again for safe flight in military operations.
+That gets even more problematic when you take a perfectly fine and serviceable airframe and start cutting holes into it that wasn’t there before, in order to fit a bomb bay for example.
+Now the entire aircraft must go back to the testing stage and pass various stress analyses & the like in order to be cleared again for safe flight in military operations.

 Seems like an odd thing to be talking about, but it has its place.
 It’s common after all for people to quote prices of how much it cost a certain country to buy a given number of their personal favourite aircraft.
 But if I’ve learnt anything over the years, it’s that accurately pricing a modern combat aircraft is very difficult.
 VAT plays a big part in this.